aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 Eligibility
 ^^^^^^^^^^^

-Anyone is eligible to be a CoC committee member with the exception that a person that is CC member can not be CoC member, this is due to separation of power.
+Anyone is eligible to be a CoC Committee member with the exception that a person that is CC member can not be CoC member.

 .. _appointment-2: